ritikagupta01/Python-Data-Analytics-Basics-Numpy-Pandas-Matplotlib-Seaborn/README.md

-These Jupyter notebooks are the practice lessons I completed while learning Python for Data Analytics on Udemy.
+These Jupyter notebooks are the practice lessons I completed while learning 'Python for Machine Learning' on Udemy.